-The FAFSA is the online application used to determine eligibility for all federal and student grant and student loans.
-The FAFSA is available online at www.fafsa.gov October 1st and must be completed each year.
+The FAFSA is the online application used to determine eligibility for all federal and student grants and student loans.
+The FAFSA is available online at www.fafsa.gov beginning October 1st and must be completed each year.

-Available at www.fafsa.gov - Remember, the FAFSA is FREE-do not allow anyone to charge you for submission.
-Morris federal school code is 003439.
+Available at www.fafsa.gov - Remember, the FAFSA is FREE -do not allow anyone to charge you for submission.
+Morris's federal school code is 003439.

-The student and the parent (if dependent) must both sign the FAFSA using the FSAID and password.
+The student and the parent (if dependent) must both sign the FAFSA using FSAID and password.

 Please be aware that Morris’s financial aid awarding process follows a fall-spring-summer schedule.
-This means that you will need to complete or add Morris’s school code to the FAFSA for the summer term.
-The 2019-2020 FAFSA will open on October 1, 2018.
+This means that will need to complete or add Morris's school code to the FAFSA for the summer term.
+The 2023-2024 FAFSA will open on October 1, 2022.
 The FAFSA must be completed each year for the upcoming fall, spring, and summer terms.

 Continuing students will have the option of completing a Renewal Application which is pre-fill on their FAFSA on the Web.
 Please review all pre-filled information for necessary changes such as your current address and classification.

 Complete the Morris College Application for Aid and submit it to the Office of Financial Aid at Morris College for the Fall/Spring Semesters and a separate application for Summer school.

 If selected for Verification, check your MyHornetWeb account to see your requirements.